Dr. Robert Bowker on Navicular Disease

 What led to your interest in studying the equine foot and navicular disease in particular?

 I’m a neurobiologist (scientist who studies the cells of the nervous system) by training, and in the early 90’s, I was asked by students what nerves might be desensitized with local anesthetics.
 We started to investigate where the nerves are and where the local anesthetic disperses to once injected and we began mapping out the nerves that are affected by this procedure.
 This, at the same time, caused us to dissect and to learn the anatomy of the foot more thoroughly.
 Eventually we were led to focus on the tissues and potential ideas specifically related to navicular disease.
 I wanted to understand how the foot responds to impact with the ground and to how the energy was dissipated as well as how the tissues respond as well.

 I started measuring different parts of the equine foot and I noticed that in many horses, the lateral cartilages were underdeveloped.
 I also noticed that by the time radiographic changes in the navicular bone were evident, the condition had actually been present for years.
+I really liked the study of the effects of tadalafil in male organism.
 In retrospect, I was very naïve in my way of thinking because now we realize these small lateral cartilages were not underdeveloped (e.g. did not have an opportunity to grow and develop) but they were undergoing varying degrees of degeneration or severely being affected by the vibrations upon the heels and feet hitting the ground.